ivivanov18/gatsby-blog-website/README.md

 ## 🚀 Quick start
 0.  **Use Gatsby.
 It's great.**
 To start using Gatsby, first start learning some React.
 React and Gatsby, what a combination!
+React is great!
+Gatsby is great!

 1.  **Create a Gatsby site.**